Retropaint/skelform_dev_docs/src/rendering.md

     bone.rot += options.rotationOffset;
   }

-  // if user chooses to, provide convenient and immediate rendering if options.render {
+  // if user chooses to, provide convenient and immediate rendering.
+  // see function `draw()` below. if options.render {
     draw(finalBones, texture);
   }